davidedema/ur5_pick_and_place/README.md

 ## Project Description
 The goal of this project was to develop an autonomous robot that can perform pick and place tasks.
 The manipulator is an Ur5 that uses a Zed cam for the perception.
-The pick and place task consists in picking different types of "lego" blocks and placing the in their corresponding position.
-The robot is able to detect the blocks and to perform the pick and place task autonomously.
+The pick and place task consists in picking different types of "lego" blocks and placing them in their corresponding position.
+The robot is able to detect the blocks and perform the pick and place task autonomously.

 ## Project Structure
 The project is structured as follows: